MystenLabs/sui/doc/src/learn/architecture/consensus.md

 title: Narwhal, Bullshark, and Tusk, Sui's Mempool and Consensus Engines
 ---

 This is a brief introduction to [Narwhal, Tusk](https://github.com/MystenLabs/narwhal), and [Bullshark](https://arxiv.org/abs/2209.05633), the high-throughput mempool and consensus engines offered by Mysten Labs and used in Sui.
-As of Dec 2022, Sui uses Narwhal as the mempool and Bullshark as the consensu engine by default, to sequence transactions that require a total ordering, synchronize transactions between validators and periodically checkpoint the network's state.
+As of Dec 2022, Sui uses Narwhal as the mempool and Bullshark as the consensus engine by default, to sequence transactions that require a total ordering, synchronize transactions between validators and periodically checkpoint the network's state.

 The names highlight that the components split the responsibilities of:
 - ensuring the availability of data submitted to consensus = [Narwhal](https://arxiv.org/abs/2105.11827)